ClusterCockpit/cc-backend/README.md

 ### Configuration

 A config file in the JSON format can be provided using `--config` to override the defaults.
-Loop at the beginning of `server.go` for the defaults and consequently the format of the configuration file.
+Look at the beginning of `server.go` for the defaults and consequently the format of the configuration file.

 ### Update GraphQL schema